Markieta/openshift-workshop/README.md

 You will now have a BuildConfig named `wekan`.
 We want Jenkins to start a build with this BuildConfig whenever the pipeline starts (either manually or after a code push).

 Another BuildConfig is needed for configuring the Jenkins pipeline.
-Create a file named `wekan-pipeline.yaml` with the contents below:
+Create a file named `wekan-pipeline.yaml` with the contents below (change the secret to some random alphanumeric string):

 ```yaml
 kind: "BuildConfig"